Cambridge Mind Technologies crowdfunds Cami for progress

 Supporting adults

-Common conditions include anxiety which affects 6.6 million people.
-Depression impacts 3.5 million adults.
-Stress-related conditions from work, finances, or personal life.
-Hence suicide is a significant concern, particularly among men aged 45-49.
+Common conditions include anxiety which affects 6.6 million people, depression 3.5 million adults, and stress-related conditions from work, financial pressure, or personal life.

 Current Support in the UK: The UK has various mental health services, but they face challenges for those needing immediate, flexible, or personalised and localised care.

-Existing Support Systems include the National Health Service (NHS) which provides therapy (CBT, counselling), crisis support (Samaritans, NHS 111), and IAPT for free therapies, though waiting times are long.
+Existing Support Systems include the National Health Service (NHS) which provides therapy (CBT, counselling), crisis support (Samaritans, NHS 111), and Talking Therapies, though waiting times are long.
 The private sector offers faster access but can be costly, making it less accessible for low-income individuals.
 There is also charity & community support: Organisations like Mind and Samaritans provide helplines, counselling, and resources.

 What's Missing in the System?
 Despite existing services, significant gaps remain.
-There are long waiting times for NHS services, especially IAPT, which can have waiting lists of months or up to a year.
-One sees limited access in rural or underserved areas.
-Many services are not available after-hours.
-Very little personalisation and flexible solutions.
+There are long waiting times for NHS services, especially Talking Therapies, which can have waiting lists of months or up to a year.
+There is limited access in rural or underserved areas and many services are not available after-hours.
 A one-size-fits-all approach doesn’t cater to diverse needs, and therapies like CBT may not work for everyone.
-There is still much stigma and lack of confidentiality.
+There is still a lot of stigma and lack of confidentiality.
 These fears deter people from seeking help, especially in professional settings.
 Proactive Support is required but there is a lack of early intervention to prevent mental health issues from worsening given the waiting times.